tinmarino/mouse_xterm/README.md

 ## TODO

-* If at after last character of a line, put cursor at lat char of this line <= and not the next line as calculated now
 * Avoid terminal blinking when trigger readline
 * Clearify arithmetic
 * Create a tmux bind-key to MouseDown1Pane (currently it is select-pane)